frmdstryr/smd-search/README.md

 # SMD Component search with pandas

-A simple demo showing filtering and viewing a pandas dataframe using enaml-web.
+A simple demo showing live filtering of a pandas dataframe using [enaml-web](https://github.com/codelv/enaml-web).

 Try the demo on heroku https://fast-reaches-98581.herokuapp.com/
 > Note: Heroku times out idle connections quickly.
 A real "app" should have a higher timeout and